External Fish Disease

 UK target on biological effects

-Assessment methodology for externally visible fish diseases
+Assessment methodology for externally visible fish disease

-Following collection, each fish was weighed, measured and carefully examined for hyperpigmentation (Figure 1), epidermal hyperplasia/papilloma (Figure 2), lymphocystis, X-cell gill disease, fin rot, skin ulcerations and for the presence of parasites (Acanthochondria cornuta, Lepeophtheirus pectoralis and Stephanostomum baccatum).
+Externally visible fish disease data were obtained for dab, flounder and cod from CSEMP monitoring cruises.
+Only dab data were included in the assessment; for flounder and cod the assessment methodology has not been finalised.
+Following collection, each fish was weighed, measured and carefully examined for external fish disease including, hyperpigmentation (Figure 1), epidermal hyperplasia/papilloma (Figure 2), lymphocystis, X-cell gill disease, fin rot, skin ulcerations and for the presence of parasites (Acanthochondria cornuta, Lepeophtheirus pectoralis and Stephanostomum baccatum).
 These conditions, including severity scoring, are described in the ICES TIMES protocol number 19 (Bucke and others, 1996).
 All analyses were quality assured through the Biological Effects Quality Assurance in Monitoring Programmes Fish Disease Measurement programme.

 Assessment scales